Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

     print(top_five_streams[['track_name', 'streams']].dropna())
     ```
 #### Temporal Trends:
-  - This part is almost the same as the basic descriptive statistics where I willl look for the graph of the track released per year and comparing the tracks released every month
+  - This part is almost the same as the basic descriptive statistics, where I will look for the graph of the tracks released per year and compare the tracks released every month
 ```
+release_data = spot_data.groupby('released_year').size().reset_index(name='track_count') #check the ff. data and output it release_data

 sns.histplot(x='released_year', data = release_data, color='red', kde = True)#Generate a Line graph with the month on the x-axis
 #number of tracks in the y-axis
 plt.title('Tracks Released Per Year')#title of the graph